-The observation that higher percentages of responses are attributed to the marital status of respondents may suggest that a significant proportion of them have sizable families, which could potentially enhance their labour availability in daily income-generating endeavours, and consequently improve their living conditions.
-Conversely, a greater proportion of married respondents may indicate that the majority of them have greater responsibilities regarding their dependents, which the school feeding initiative could assist in part with.
+The observation that higher percentages of responses are attributed to the marital status of respondents may suggest that a significant proportion of them have sizable families, which could potentially enhance the availability of labour in their daily income-generating endeavours, and consequently improve their living conditions.
+Conversely, a greater proportion of married respondents may indicate that the majority of them have greater responsibilities regarding their dependents, which the school nutrition initiative could assist in part with.

-Additionally, the results regarding the respondents' educational attainment are presented in Table 3.
-The data in the table indicate that a significant proportion of parents (93.7 %) possessed some level of formal education, while only 6.3 % lacked any formal education.
-This finding may suggest that a significant proportion of them held favourable views regarding education and were thus incentivised to enrol their offspring in school.
+In addition, the analysis results regarding the respondents' educational attainment are displayed in Table 3.
+The data in the table indicate that a significant proportion of parents (93.7 %) possessed some level of formal education, while only 6.3% lacked any formal education.
+This may suggest that a significant proportion of them held favorable views regarding education and was thus incentivized to enrol their offspring in school.

-Furthermore, the analysis of alternative sources of income for the respondents is presented in Table 3.
+Furthermore, the outcomes of the analysis regarding the alternative sources of income of the respondents are presented in Table 3.
 A significant proportion of the parents, comprising 96.8 % of the sample, possessed supplementary sources of income.
 The presence of supplementary sources of income among the majority of respondents may indicate that the majority of them do not face economic disadvantages, thereby reducing their reliance on the feeding initiative as a means of subsistence.
 The outcomes may also indicate that the SFP has a greater potential to alleviate a portion of the financial strain experienced by parents who are unemployed.

 Additionally, the outcomes of the analysis regarding the number of dependents of the respondents are presented in Table 3.
 Each respondent had a significant number of dependents, varying between three and eight.
 The findings may indicate that each respondent had a certain number of dependents who could supplement their labour requirements, thereby relieving them of the financial burden associated with labour in their economic and business endeavours and ultimately contributing to improving their standard of living.
-The findings may also suggest that some participants had obligations toward dependents and could have utilised the school feeding programme to alleviate some of these responsibilities.
+The findings may also suggest that some participants had obligations toward dependents and could have utilized the school nutrition program to alleviate some of these responsibilities.

-The outcomes of the analysis regarding the sources of funds utilised by respondents for their businesses are concluded in Table 3.
+The outcomes of the analysis regarding the sources of funds utilized by respondents for their businesses are concluded in Table 3.
 The data reveals that a significant proportion of the parents, comprising 61.9%, funded their enterprises with personal savings.
 Due to the fact that they obtained their funds from personal reserves, they may have been unable to obtain financing from financial institutions on account of insufficient collateral.

-Perceived Effectiveness of SFP in Motivating Parents to Enrol Their School-Going Children
+Perceived Effectiveness of SFP in Motivating Parents to Enroll Their School-Going Children

 Table 4 provides the mean analysis of how parents in the Assin South District perceived the extent of effectiveness of SFP in motivating them to enrol their children.
 It can be observed that, for the 'reduced sickness rate' (mean = 3.21; SD = 0.57), respondents perceived the SFP as 'moderate'.
-It can also be observed from the table that a composite mean of 3.7 with a standard deviation of 0.40 was obtained.
+It can also be observed from the table that a composite means of 3.7 with a standard deviation of 0.40 was obtained.
 This supports the fact that most parents perceived the SFP as 'effective' in driving them to enrol their children in school.